BGOOONZ-BLOG/bgoonz-blog2.0-v-5/notes/JS-DOC/get.md

 -   If the value isn't needed just now.
 It will be used later, or in some case it's not used at all.
 -   If it's used, it will be accessed several times, and there is no need to re-calculate that value will never be changed or shouldn't be re-calculated.

-**Note:** This means that you shouldn’t write a lazy getter for a property whose value you expect to change, because if the getter is lazy then it will not recalculate the value.
+**Note:** This means that you shouldn't write a lazy getter for a property whose value you expect to change, because if the getter is lazy then it will not recalculate the value.

-Note that getters are not “lazy” or “memoized” by nature; you must implement this technique if you desire this behavior.
+Note that getters are not "lazy” or "memoized” by nature; you must implement this technique if you desire this behavior.

 In the following example, the object has a getter as its own property.
 On getting the property, the property is removed from the object and re-added, but implicitly as a data property this time.
 Finally, the value gets returned.